mlflow/mlflow/ISSUE_POLICY.md

 ### Feature Requests

+#### Guidelines
+Feature requests that are likely to be accepted:

+* Are minimal in scope (note that it's always easier to add additional functionality later than remove functionality)
+* Are extensible (e.g. if adding an integration with an ML framework, is it possible to add similar integrations with other frameworks?)
+* Have user impact & value that justifies the maintenance burden of supporting the feature moving forwards.
+The [JQuery contributor guide](https://contribute.jquery.org/open-source/#contributing-something-new) has an excellent discussion on this.

+#### Lifecycle

 Feature requests typically go through the following lifecycle:

 1. A feature request GitHub Issue is submitted, which contains a high-level description of the proposal and its motivation.